joinpursuit/ios-structs-classes-lab-2/README.md

 a.
 Given the `Shape` object above, create a subclass `Square` with a property `sideLength` with a default value of 5.

 b.
-Override the `area` and `perimeter` computed values so the return the area/perimeter of the square as appropriate
+Override the `area` and `perimeter` computed values so it returns the area/perimeter of the square as appropriate

 c.
 Override the `name` property of `Square` so that it returns a String containing its name ("Square") and its area and perimeter